 Their breeding capability is nothing short of a rabbit.
 Hogs can breed on average a couple times a year and are mature enough to breed at only 1 year old.

 That means after the second litter of pigs a sow has, the first litter is also reproducing.
 And with an average of 6 piglets to a litter you can see why their population in Texas is completely out of control.
 Further info can be obtained at the TAMU web site.

 Wild Hog Meat = Tasty Pork

 However there is a positive side to this story.
 Ferrell hogs are mostly domestic hogs that have escaped and began breeding in the wild.
 So it’s just pork, and as such they can be a very good source of meat.

 Even though it’s classified as pork it’s very similar in texture and taste to lean beef.
 Most deer processing facilities are now also processing wild hogs for hunters.
 The meat can be cut into chops, pork roasts and pork steaks just like a domestic pig.

-The meat can also be smoked to produce some incredible-tasting hams and chops.
-Summer sausage, links and brats are also an option along with breakfast sausage and more!
+The meat can also be Smoked On The Grill – I’ve found my favorite BBQ Rub & Mop Sauce too!
+Of course summer sausage, links and brats are also an option along with breakfast sausage and more!

 Other Wildlife Posts

 - Wild Hogs: Making The Best Of A Bad Situation